hydang99/hydang99.github.io/_posts/2024-06-01-diversity-ir.md

 ---
-title: Redefine “Diversity” in the era of LLMs in Information Retrieval/Recommendations System
+title: "Redefine 'Diversity' in the era of LLMs in Information Retrieval/Recommendations System"
 permalink: /blogs/diversity_ir/
+layout: post
-date: 2024-06
+date: 2024-06-01
 ---

 ## Table of Contents